-The menstrual cycle is the series of changes a woman's body goes through to prepare for a pregnancy.
-About once a month, the uterus grows a new lining (endometrium) to get ready for a fertilized egg.
-When there is no fertilized egg to start a pregnancy, the uterus sheds its lining.
-This is the monthly menstrual bleeding (also called menstrual period) that women have from their early teen years until menopause, around age 50.
+The menstrual cycle is the series of changes the body goes through to prepare for a pregnancy.
+About once a month, the lining of the uterus (endometrium) thickens.
+Then an ovary releases an egg.
+If the egg is fertilized by sperm and attaches to the lining of the uterus (implants), pregnancy begins.
+If the egg isn't fertilized or a fertilized egg doesn't implant, the lining of the uterus is shed.
+This is the monthly menstrual bleeding (also called menstrual period) that happens from the early teen years until menopause, around age 50.

 Current as of: